 Full-time faculty will have a minimum of a 40-hour work week in keeping with the requirement for all state employees.
-This includes an expectation that faculty perform all professional duties assigned by CCD, including, but not limited to: meeting all classes; meeting all office hours; serving on College or System committees; and engaging in professional development activities.
+That will generally include a minimum 30 hours on campus, and 10 hours off campus.
+This includes an expectation that faculty perform all professional duties assigned by CCD, including, but not limited to:

+meeting all classes; meeting all office hours; serving on College or System committees; and engaging in professional development activities.
 These professional duties may be performed on and off campus as determined by the supervisor.

-A full-time academic teaching assignment for any combination of lecture/lab classes should equal 15 credit hours.
-A full-time CTE or Art teaching assignment may have a range of 225 - 360 contact hours.
-At 360 contact hours the load equivalent changes from 15 to 12 credit hours.
-A teaching schedule that includes 3 studio classes would be equivalent to a full load and would be limited to 9 credit hours.
+A full-time academic teaching assignment can include a combination of lecture, lecture/lab, studio, clinical, and other authentic learning experiences.
+For that reason, assigned credit hour for a full-time faculty member can range from 9-15 credits.
+This is dependent on the contract to credit hour variations.

-In cases where classes selected by faculty are cancelled due to low enrollment, the full-time faculty member will displace adjunct faculty from classes to allow the full-time faculty member to maintain his/her full workload.
+In cases where classes selected by faculty are cancelled due to low enrollment, the full-time faculty member will displace adjunct instructors from classes to allow the full- time faculty member to maintain his/her full workload.